This Slow Cooker Chinese Three Cup Chicken Recipe is a lighter version of a traditional Chinese braised chicken dish.

 Slow Cooker Chinese Three Cup Chicken

-- 3 pounds chicken parts I used dark meat; remove skin for less fat
+- 3 pounds chicken I used dark meat; remove skin for less fat

 - 1/4 cup sesame oil